chenwt/minorseq/doc/JULIET.md

 If that does not help, sample your coverage down to the advised reliable coverage.
 We tested clean samples, amplified in plasmids, and at 25000x there is not a single false positive call.

+### Is the a minimum threshold for reported haplotypes?
+Yes, we need to see at least 10 reads from the same haplotype to report it.

 ### Why are there N bases in the overview?
 We filter bases based on the individual QV tracks to remove possible